 - (ii) Short-term (28-day) repeated dose toxicity study in rats, oral-gavage, at doses: 0, 10, 50, 125, 250, 500 mg/kg bw/day (equivalent to OECD TG 407, GLP compliant, 1994).
 The test material is described as "1-Hexanol, 2-ethyl-, 0,0-diester with phosphorodithioic acid, zinc salt / 4259-15-8 / 224-235-5".
 You flagged this study as "key study".
 Your assigned reliability score is 1. - (iii) Screening for reproduction/developmental toxicity study in rats, oral-gavage, at doses: 0, 30, 100, 200 mg/kg bw/day.
 (OECD TG 421, GLP compliant; 1995).
-The test material is described as "1-Hexanol, 2-ethyl-, O,O-diester with phosphorodithioic acid, zinc salt / 4259-15-8 / 224-235-5".
+The test material is described as "1-Hexanol, 2-ethyl-, 0,0-diester with phosphorodithioic acid, zinc salt / 4259-15-8 / 224-235-5".
 You flagged this study as "key study".
 Your assigned reliability score is 1. - (iv)Short-term (28-day) dietary study in rats, nominal concentrations in diet: 1000 ppm (83.2 mg/kg bw M/93.0 mg/kg bw F), 2500 ppm (214.1 mg/kg bw M/233.8 mg/kg bw F), 7500 ppm (594.7 mg/kg bw M/678.5 mg/kg bw F) and 10,000 ppm (772.2 mg/kg bw M/861.9 mg/kg bw F) (equivalent to OECD TG 407, GLP compliant, 1986).
 The study is reported for Zinc O,O,O',O'-tetrabutyl bis(phosphorodithioate) (230-257-6), however, the test material in the study is given only by trade name.
-Your assigned reliability score is 3 ("test material composition unclear, impurity profile not specified, therefore insufficient for assessment"). - 46 Further, in the justification document you provided some considerations (but no studies), regarding the toxicity of the biotransformation products DTPEs and the toxicity of CAS: 53378-51-1 (sodium 0,0-diisobutyl dithiophosphate). - 47 You also presented summary tables with information on the harmonized classification of the alkyl alcohols and the base oils in order to establish the absence of toxicity of these constituents/biotransformation products. - 48 Further, you provided results from in vitro mechanistic studies, performed for 10 ZDDPs and 4 base oils in order to demonstrate "similar biological activity" of the ZDDP members. - 0.1.3.
-ECHA analysis of the prediction of toxicological properties - 49 ECHA understands that your read-across hypothesis assumes that different compounds have the same type of effects.
-You predict the properties of your Substance to be quantitatively equal to those of the source substances. - 50 Specifically, your read across hypothesis is based on: - structural similarity (core common functionality); - similar toxicokinetic properties; - o low absorption, the dithiophosphate ester group the only absorbable moiety; - similar metabolic pathways; - common metabolic products; - similar toxicological properties, more specifically lack of systemic toxicity. - 51 Based on the above hypothesis you propose to predict the relevant toxicological properties of the substances in ZDDP category by the results obtained on the selected category members, in a read-across approach. - 52 We have identified the following issue(s) with the prediction(s) of toxicological properties:
+Your assigned reliability score is 3 ("test material composition unclear, impurity profile not specified, therefore unsufficient for assessment"). - Further, in the justification document you provided some considerations (but no studies), regarding the toxicity of the biotransformation products DTPEs and the toxicity of CAS: 53378-51-1 (sodium O,O-diisobutyl dithiophosphate). - 48 You also presented summary tables with information on the harmonized classification of the alkyl alcohols and the base oils in order to establish the absence of toxicity of these constituents/biotransformation products. - Further, you provided results from in vitro mechanistic studies, performed for 10 ZDDPs and 4 base oils in order to demonstrate "similar biological activity" of the ZDDP members. - 0.1.3.
+ECHA analysis of the prediction of toxicological properties - 50 ECHA understands that your read-across hypothesis assumes that different compounds have the same type of effects.
+You predict the properties of your Substance to be quantitatively equal to those of the source substances. - 51 Specifically, your read across hypothesis is based on: - structural similarity (core common functionality) - similar toxicokinetic properties - low absorption, the dithiophosphate ester group the only absorbable moiety; - o similar metabolic pathways - o common metabolic products - similar toxicological properties, more specifically lack of systemic toxicity. - Based on the above hypothesis you propose to predict the relevant toxicological properties of the substances in ZDDP category by the results obtained on the selected category members, in a read-across approach. - We have identified the following issue(s) with the prediction(s) of toxicological properties: - 0.1.3.1.
+Not sufficient supporting information to compare the toxicokinetic of the category members